 This past week I spent a super day with the staff at North Surrey Secondary School (B.C., Canada) investigating various aspects of student engagement.
 In the afternoon we focused on the Walking Curriculum and ways walking-based activities could be used to take a more Place-based approach to teaching.
 I asked the educators to get outside walking.
 In department groups they discussed how they could get their students out walking as a feature of their learning.
 How could the Place contribute to student understanding?
 What does the Place teach about the topic?
 Here are their ideas:

 NOTE: The activities below link to the Walking Curriculum from imaginED and to an imaginative, ecological approach to teaching.
 These walking-based activities can help your students learn the curriculum and develop a sense of place and community.
-You can find ALL the walks in the Walking Curriculum (>75!) here.
-Be sure to get all the resources you need to successfully #getoutside with your students here.
-(Be sure to set the imaginative context!
+Find out how to #getoutside with your students here –The Walking Curriculum is for K-12.
+(The resource provides important information for setting the imaginative context!
 Planning is very important!)
 You will notice terms in bold below.
 These cognitive tools will support your students imaginative engagement in these activities.
 Be sure to click those links for more information.

 Getting outside with students in the sciences offers lots of opportunities to find the living examples of what is studying inside!
 Like the “Eco-Photojournalism” activity describes above, students can use their phones to take pictures that provide evidence of different biological concepts.
-These include: primary and secondary ecological succession, invasive versus native species (See Searching For Aliens Walk), lichens, abiotic/biotic factors, effects of human impact on the natural world, relationships (mutualism, commensalism etc.), the food chain and organisms within it.
+These include: primary and secondary ecological succession, invasive versus native species, lichens, abiotic/biotic factors, effects of human impact on the natural world, relationships (mutualism, commensalism etc.), the food chain and organisms within it.

 Ask Google “What is a weed?”
 And you get this: “A weed is a wild plant growing where it is not wanted and in competition with cultivated plants.”
 Does this sound like a matter of perspective to you?
 Who decides if these organisms are unwanted?
 In this exercise students can search for “weeds” and decide for themselves if they deserve their “bad” reputation.
 They can take photographs or draw and label what they discover.
 There are many weeds to choose from as they come in broadleaf (e.g. clover, dandelion) or grassy types (e.g. pampas grass and bermuda grass) and they grow all year round, being annuals, biennials, or perennials.
 Studying seed dispersal (genius?): How do weeds keep on “weeding”?
 Heroic qualities: What if we didn’t frame weeds as “bad” but instead looked at them in the heroic light of resiliency?
 Or persistence?
 Don’t they deserve some respect?
 (Give students a list of heroic qualities to choose from: what are “weed” superpowers?)
 Metaphor: How is “weed” language used in our vernacular?
 What do we learn about weeds from the weed analogies that we use everyday?
 (She is growing like a weed!
 We need to weed out this or that…)